Table of Contents

 - Trustee: The party who the grantor appoints to manage assets within a trust fund is the trustee.
 For Revocable Living Trusts, most people appoint themselves as trustee so they retain control of their assets during their lifetime.
 For other types of trusts, individuals may have to appoint a third party to act as their trustee.

-- Beneficiary: The party who will inherit the assets within a trust fund is the beneficiary.
+- Beneficiary: The beneficiary is the party who will inherit the assets within a trust fund.

 Types of trust funds